molgenis/capice-resources/README.md

 9. Lift over not-annotated VCFs to GRCh38 using `lifover_variants.sh`.
    1. `sbatch lifover_variants.sh -i </path/to/step3.vcf.gz> -o </path/to/output/directory/file>` (please note: do not supply an extension as it doesn't produce a single file)
 10. Use the VEP singularity image to annotate the GRCh38 VCF files.
-12. Convert VEP annotated VCFs back to TSV using [CAPICE conversion tool](https://github.com/molgenis/capice/blob/master/scripts/convert_vep_vcf_to_tsv_capice.sh) (using `-t`)
+11. Convert VEP annotated VCFs back to TSV using [CAPICE conversion tool](https://github.com/molgenis/capice/blob/master/scripts/convert_vep_vcf_to_tsv_capice.sh) (using `-t`)
     1. `capice/scripts/convert_vep_vcf_to_tsv_capice.sh -i </path/to/vep.vcf.gz> -o </path/to/vep.tsv.gz> -t`
-13. Process GRCH37 TSV
+12. Process GRCH37 TSV
     1. `python3 ./utility_scripts/vep_to_train.py -i /path/to/vep.tsv.gz -o /path/to/vep_processed.tsv.gz`
-14. Repeat for GRCh37 validation (see step 12)
+13. Repeat for GRCh37 validation (see step 12)
-15. Repeat steps 11 and 12 for train-test and validation for GRCh38 (add the `-a` flag to the `vep_to_train.py`).
+14. Repeat steps 11 and 12 for train-test and validation for GRCh38 (add the `-a` flag to the `vep_to_train.py`).
-16. Update imputing JSON accordingly to the newly features added and/or removed.
+15. Update imputing JSON accordingly to the newly features added and/or removed.
-17. Make sure the latest release of CAPICE made in step 1 is available on the GCC cluster
+16. Make sure the latest release of CAPICE made in step 1 is available on the GCC cluster
     1. `pip install capice` (be sure to install within a virtual environment or use the singularity image)
-18. Use the JSON made in step 16 and the train-test TSV made in step 12 to start the train protocol of CAPICE
+17. Use the JSON made in step 16 and the train-test TSV made in step 12 to start the train protocol of CAPICE
     1. You may want to use a custom script that loads the latest Python module, activates the virtual environment and activates the and then activates the train protocol.
 It can take 5 hours for a new model to train.
     2. `module load <python>`
     3. `source ./capice/venv/bin/activate`
     4. `capice train -i </path/to/train-test.tsv.gz> -m </path/to/impute.json> -o </path/to/output>`
-19. Attach new models to [CAPICE](https://github.com/molgenis/capice) and [capice-resources](https://github.com/molgenis/capice-resources) releases.
+18. Attach new models to [CAPICE](https://github.com/molgenis/capice) and [capice-resources](https://github.com/molgenis/capice-resources) releases.
-20. Use new model generated in step 20 to generate CAPICE results file of the validation TSV.
+19. Use new model generated in step 20 to generate CAPICE results file of the validation TSV.
-21. Use latest non `Release Candidate` model to generate CAPICE results file of the same validation TSV.
+20. Use latest non `Release Candidate` model to generate CAPICE results file of the same validation TSV.
-22. Merge old results with new results, in combination with their true original binarized label and Consequence (true original label and Consequence can be obtained from the VEP output VCF/TSV, combination of the ID column and Consequence column).
-    1. Steps 22 through 25 are shown in [Validate](#Validate).
-23. Plot global AUC comparison between old and new results and violinplot comparison between old and new scores.
-24. Repeat step 23 but for each and every Consequence.
-25. Export plots to the validation directory, following the release structure.
+21. Use `compare_old_model.py` in `utility_scripts` to compare performance of an old model to a new model.
+    1. `compare_old_model.py --old_model_results </path/to/old_capice_results.tsv> --vep_processed_capice_input </path/to/validation_vep.tsv.gz> --new_model_results </path/to/validation_vep_capice.tsv.gz> --output </path/to/rcX>`

 ## Making train-test and validation VCF files